 Julio Jones Endorsements

 Being one of the best players in the game attracts a ton of attention both on and off the field, so naturally Jones has been highly sought after in terms of endorsements.
-The Falcons’ All-Pro wideout has landed endorsement deals from some major companies including Bose, Visa, Chevrolet and Under Armour.
+The Titans’ All-Pro wideout has landed endorsement deals from some major companies including Bose, Visa, Chevrolet and Under Armour.

 That’s something that will put a smile on the face of his mother, Queen Marvin.

 Julio Jones?
 Net Worth

 The former Crimson Tide star turned Tennessee Titans ace has an estimated net worth of $50 million, according Celebrity Net Worth.

 Having been such an esteemed wide receiver throughout his days as an NFL player, it only makes sense that the Alabama product would be rewarded with a substantial contract extension.